cptdanko/Html5_Starter_App_With_Swift/README.md

 # What iOS app does this project show?
 When you build this project in Xcode, you will see a tab based application which will have the following tabs
 - HTML content: this tab just shows the some HTML elements such as labels and icons obtained from the Ionic Framework.
 - iOS Notifications: this tab has HTML buttons that can schedule, print(to Xcode console) and cancel [local notifications].

-To be added (**by 15th Oct 2015**):
+To be added (**soon**):
 - Visualisation: I will be adding this tab in couple of weeks.
 This tab will showcase sending data from the Swift backend and visualising it in the HTML based front-end.
 It will be a [chart] based visualisation using one of the many Javascript based charting libraries.

 #Project goal